-(Formerly: EMS 147) Provides instruction for interpretation of EKG strips, anatomy and physiology of the heart, using three-lead monitoring as a guide.
+(Formerly: EMS 147) Provides instruction for interpretation of EKG strips, anatomy and physiology of the heart, using threelead monitoring as a guide.
 Twelve-lead EKG may be discussed.
-Prerequisite(s): EMS 123, Minimum of EMT Basic certification or experience.
+Minimum of EMT Basic certification or experience.
 Two credits.

 HPR 200 12 LEAD ECG INTERPRETATIONS